 #4 – Stay close and keep contact

 If you have no choice but to provide care for a horse that isn’t comfortable with you, stay close to the animal and keep one hand on her body.
 This will help the horse know exactly where you are, and you won’t spook her by showing up somewhere she wasn’t expecting.
 You’ll also be able to feel the tensing of her muscles beneath the fur.
-If you feel the horse tense, you’re doing something that’s making her uncomfortable.
+If you feel the horse tense, you’re doing something that’s making her uncomfortable and the horse could start kicking.

 # 5 – Be careful around groups